gpadolina/DeepLearning-notes/DeepLearning/Introduction.md

 The specification of what a layer does to its input data is stored in the layer's *weights*, which in essence are a bunch of numbers.
 In technical terms, the transformation implemented by a layer is *parameterized* by its weights.
 In this context, *learning* means finding a set of values for the weights of all layers in a network, such that the network will correctly map example inputs to their associated targets.
 A deep neural network can contain tens of millions of parameters.

+To control the output of a neural network, you need to be able to measure how far this output is from what you expected.
+This is the job of the *loss function* of the network, also called the *objective function*.
+The loss function takes the predictions of the network and the true target and computes a distance score, capturing how well the network has done on this example.

+The fundamental trick in deep learning is to use this score as a feedback signal to adjust the value of the weights a little, in a direction that will lower the loss score for the current example.
+This adjustment is the job of the *optimizer*, which implements what's called the *Backpropagation* algorithm: the central algorithm in deep learning.